premchander-revature/interviewquestions/Interview Ques/Hibernate.md

 ---

-8. Explain the states of the object in hibernate?
+8. Explain the states of the object in hibernate?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)